Services for Faculty

 As part of the service, law librarians evaluates course materials and assist faculty to make readings available to their students, while respecting Canadian copyright law and the university’s fair dealing guidelines.
 We strive to supply instructors with the all the required readings they need to teach their course.
 For required materials that U of T does not own, or that exceed the allowable copyright limits we work with the Scholarly Communications and Copyright Office to suggest alternate sources, seek appropriate permissions, or purchase transactional licences.

 Syllabi are reviewed on a first-come, first-served basis.
-Please submit your final Winter 2024 syllabus by Thursday, November 30, 2023.
+Please submit your final Fall 2024 syllabus by Friday, November 29, 2024.

 The library staff create research guides that highlight core and leading texts and other important information on subject-specific resources.
 Research guides can be crafted for requested topics.